This entity is a very popular in Singapore with its own pros and cons.

 Local Resident Director

 The Company has an option of having their preferred number of local as well as foreign directors.
-Nevertheless, it must have at least a director who is an ordinary resident in the country of Singapore i.e. Singapore Permanent Resident, Singapore Citizen, or an individual who have been issued with an Employment Pass or Entrepreneur Pass.
+Nevertheless, it must have at least a director who is an ordinary resident in the country of Singapore i.e. Singapore Permanent Resident or Singapore Citizen.
 Anyone that is above the age of 18 can be appointed as the director of a company.
 However, some individuals such as bankrupts may be disqualified from holding office as director.

 Financial Year End